-Prerequisite: Computer Science: Java, Computer Science: Coding
+Prerequisite: Computer Science 1

-Java is one of the most commonly used programming languages in the world, and this course will take a deep dive into the skills, functions, and strategies to get the most out of computer programming.
+Java is one of the most used programming languages in the world.
+This course will take a deep dive into the skills, functions, and strategies to get the most out of computer programming.
 Content and curriculum for this course will prepare students to confidently build their own programs and solve the problems of the future.
 While this course will specialize in the Java language, the skills gained in this class will make learning new programming languages easy.
 Programming experience is strongly encouraged.
 Students who successfully complete this course and take the AP exam will receive eight additional points added to their semester averages.